tektutor/openshift-july-2025/Day1/README.md

 Expected output
 ![image](https://github.com/user-attachments/assets/a4fe436d-b837-4031-8e22-4b36b449ab95)

-In order to configure the nginx-lb to force working as a Load Balancer, we need the nginx.conf file from lb container, let's copy it
+In order to configure the nginx-lb to work as a Load Balancer, we need the nginx.conf file from lb container, let's copy it to locl machine and configure it
 ```
-docker cp lb-jegan:/opt/bitnami/nginx/conf.default/nginx.conf .
+docker cp lb-jegan:/opt/bitnami/nginx/conf/nginx.conf .
 cat nginx.conf
 ```
 Expected output